dventura3/system-design/SAMPLES.md

 **What would be Requests Per Second (RPS) for our system?**

-100 million requests per month translate into 40 requests per second.
+100 million requests per month translate into 40 requests per second (this is about the WRITEs).

 $$
 \frac{100 \space million}{(30 \space days \times 24 \space hrs \times 3600 \space seconds)} = \sim 40 \space URLs/second
 $$

-And with a `100:1` read/write ratio, the number of redirections will be:
+And with a `100:1` read/write ratio, the number of redirections will be (this is about the READs):

 $$
 100 \times 40 \space URLs/second = 4000 \space requests/second